hopemanryan/goschematics/README.md

 }
 ```

-This will load the function and the engine sees toUpperCase it will run the function with varialbe value as the arguement  `toUpperCase('demo1')` and return the value `DEMO1`
+This will load the function and the engine sees toUpperCase it will run the function with variable value as the argument  `toUpperCase('demo1')` and return the value `DEMO1`

 ### Shorthands